-Chambers Associate: What does it feel like to be a female lawyer in ‘BigLaw’ in 2021?
+Chambers Associate: What does it feel like to be a female lawyer in ‘BigLaw’?

 Phara Guberman, partner: I have been very fortunate to work with supportive partners, mentors, and team members throughout my career who never focused on gender.
 However, that is not to say that I never faced sexism in the courtroom, from opposing counsel, or even during business travel.
 (Side note: If, as a female lawyer, you travel wearing a navy suit, you may be mistaken for a flight attendant.)
 I have seen a shift over the years.
 I am inspired seeing law school classes with more women than men, more women rising to equity partnership ranks, and a greater number of females in leadership positions at BigLaw firms than ever before.
 We are moving in the right direction.

 Diala Minott, partner: It feels very promising and exciting to be a female lawyer today.
 I started 20 years ago and since then there has been a sea change in views.
 There is much more proactivity among lawyers collaborating on diversity initiatives, with far more champions for female lawyers in 2021.